 Technology is such a powerful thing.
-You build up a list of things the iPhone can do and then right when you think “that’s about it”, up pops another feature.
-For most regular users, the iPhone is a smartphone that texts, calls, connects to the internet, plays games, music, videos, video chats etc. but then, for a few of us, it serves one more purpose.
+You build up a list of things the iPhone can do and then right when you think “that’s about it,” up pops another feature.
+For most regular users, the iPhone is a smartphone that texts, calls, connect to the internet, plays games, music, videos, video chats, etc. but then, for a few of us, it serves one more purpose.

 The iPhone is often used as a remote control to connect with a lot of gadgets.
-You probably know that the iPhone can remotely control the music playing on iTunes (on Mac/PC) but then, that’s just the tip of the iceberg.
+You probably know that the iPhone can remotely control the music playing on iTunes (on Mac/PC), but then, that’s just the tip of the iceberg.
 With the use of iPhone as a remote control, you can control a plethora of gadgets around you.
 From burglar alarm systems to your Xbox, the iPhone becomes the perfect universal remote control through specific apps.
+More after the jump!

 Here’s a list of 10 popular things you can control with your iPhone as a remote.
 Oh, note that this is just a “tip of the iceberg” list anyway.
 There are countless things you can control with your iPhone.
 We just drew up a list of ten here.

 Well, this is as simple as it can get.
 Apple’s Remote app lets you control your Apple TV from anywhere within the Wi-Fi range.
 This puts things in perspective as you can scroll through all the content on your Apple TV right from your iPhone, play/pause, FF and do much much more without having to look for the original remote again.